exercism/v3/languages/csharp/exercises/concept/numbers-floating-point/.docs/introduction.md

 As can be seen, each type can store a different number of digits.
 This means that trying to store PI in a `float` will only store the first 6 to 9 digits (with the last digit being rounded).

+In this exercise you may also want to use a loop.
 There are several ways to write loops in C#, the most common ones being `while` and `for` loops.